 Nine months after the People’s Climate March brought hundreds of thousands of people—including an unprecedented number of union members—to the streets of New York City, more than 75 trade union leaders from the United States and t...READ MORE

-The Rosa Luxemburg Stiftung—New York Office, in cooperation with Jobs With Justice, Asia Floor Wage Alliance, and the Murphy Institute at CUNY, will host “ClothesLined: Stopping Walmart’s Dirty Supply Chain Moves,” a convening t...READ MORE
+For photos from this event, go here.
+The Rosa Luxemburg Stiftung—New York Office, in cooperation with Jobs With Justice, Asia Floor Wage Alliance, and the Murphy Institute at CUNY, will host “ClothesLined: Stopping Walmart’s Dirty Sup...READ MORE

-Trade Unions for Energy Democracy’s fourth working paper – In the last years, “energy democracy” has become a part of the international trade union discourse on energy and climate change.
-A growing number of unions ...READ MORE
+Trade Unions for Energy Democracy’s fourth working paper.
+In the last years, “energy democracy” has become a part of the international trade union discourse on energy and climate change.
+A growing number of unions and...READ MORE

 Join the Rosa Luxemburg Stiftung—New York Office and the Left Labor Project to welcome Helmut Scholz, Member of the European Parliament from Germany’s Left Party and member of the Parliament’s Committee on International Trade.
 Scholz,...READ MORE